TheNetworg/azure-functions-model-validator/README.md

-# azure-functions-model-validator
+# Azure Functions model validator
-Easy to use fluent API for validatin modesl that arrived via HttpTrigger.
+Easy to use fluent API for validating modesl that arrived via HttpTrigger.
+Define what should happen when the model is ok.
+Optionally you can define on-failiure callback.
+The validator is also in Async version.

+## Example

 ```cs
 public class Request